retostockli/xpcockpit/xpserver/SDK/README.txt

 README.txt	This document
-CHeaders	Header files for compiling C/C++ plugins Delphi		Interfaces for compiling Pascal plugins Libraries	Import libraries for linking on Windows.
+CHeaders	Header files for compiling C/C++ plugins Delphi		Interfaces for compiling Pascal plugins Libraries	Import libraries for linking on Windows
+		and frameworks for linking on Mac.

-Note: there are no import/link-time libraries for Mac (Mach-O) or Linux; on these platforms, plugins simply leave SDK symbols undefined and they are discovered at runtime.
+Note: there are no import/link-time libraries for Linux; on Linux, plugins simply leave SDK symbols undefined and they are discovered at runtime.
 The SDK website explains this process in more detail.

-Mac CFM plugins are not supported by the 2.0 SDK; the 2.0 SDK requires X-Plane 9.0 or newer, and X-Plane 9 will not run on Mac OS 9.
+Mac CFM plugins are not supported by the SDK versions 2.0 and higher; the 2.0 SDK requires X-Plane 9.0 or newer, and X-Plane 9 will not run on Mac OS 9.
 Therefore CFM plugins are not useful (and are probably counterproductive since they cannot support x86 code).
 If you have a CFM plugin, continue to use the 1.0 SDK to build it.
 You will have to port to Mach-O if you want to use 2.0 features.

 -------------------------------------------------------------------------------
                               RELEASE NOTES
 -------------------------------------------------------------------------------

 This section contains per-release notes for the history of the X-Plane SDK.

+X-Plane SDK Release 2.1.3 11/14/13

+Fixed XPC Wrappers to use int and intptr_t instead of long.
+This fixes crashes for plugins on 64-bit Windows.

+X-Plane SDK Release 2.1.2 RC2 1/15/13

+Removed headers from frameworks, as they don't work; updated README.

+X-Plane SDK Release 2.1.2 RC1 1/12/13

+The 2.1.2 SDK adds frameworks for the XPLM and XPWidgets; Mac developers can link directly against these frameworks and avoid unresolved symbols and flat namespace problems.
+The frameworks produce plugins that will work on X-Plane 8, 9, and 10 depending on the plugin CPU architecture, minimum system SDK, and XPLM API revision number.

+X-Plane SDK Release 2.1.1 RC1 10/29/12

+The 2.1.1 update to the SDK provides 64-bit build materials.

+X-Plane SDK Release 2.1.0 RC1 3/31/12

+This is the first release of the version 2.1 X-Plane SDK.
+This version of the SDK exposes new APIs.

+This API also replaces all references to "long" with int or intptr_t, depending on whether the integer needs to be wide enough to hold coerced pointers.
+Most of the time, int is used; the notable exception is the widgets library where params and properties can contain pointers to user data.

+This change is not an ABI change - compiled plugins will work unmodified.
+However for some compilers, you may need to replace long with int or intptr_t in your code.

 X-Plane SDK Release 2.0.1 RC1 7/21/10